Fantasia Fair helps the LGBTIQ* Community

 Personal and Professional Development

-For more than thirty years, the seminars, workshops, and lectures offered during the Fair have helped people better understand themselves and the challenges we all face.
+For more than forty years, the seminars, workshops, and lectures offered during the Fair have helped people better understand themselves and the challenges we all face.

 Every October, professional and academics from all over the world make the trek to Cape Cod to share their knowledge and understanding.
 Recent Fairs have included partners-focused programs, academic colloquiums, voice training workshops, discussions with noted authors and filmmakers, workshops on coming out and personal presentation, and a wide variety of LGBTIQ-related seminars.
 These programs help not only the trans-person with their self exploration, but their partners and the caring professionals who work with the community.
 The knowledge and skills learned at the Fair are brought back to the homes and businesses of each Fairgoer and to the community-centered organizations and support groups with which they are involved.
 There is a wonderful ripple effect.